digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 #### SMTP mail server

 You'll need an SMTP mail server to send notifications to recipients.
 Any SMTP server is fine, for example, SendGrid or MailChimp.
-Sometimes you can even use your own personal email account if your email provider allows direct SMTP sends.
+Sometimes (but not always) you can even use your own personal email account if your email provider allows direct SMTP sends.
 I've successfully used my MIT email address for example.
 Standard gmail accounts can supposedly also be used by changing a setting in your gmail account.
 At some point, however, you may hit limits on your personal email account, so do be careful.
 Whatever smtp service you end up using, you'll need three values for your SMTP service:

 * SMTP HOST
 * SMTP USER